 Gratitude.
 It’s something we tend to take for granted.
 Maybe because it’s easier to complain and find the negative side of things.
 But feeling and expressing gratitude is good for our health.
-A few months ago the health website I use posted an article about things to do in the evening to prepare for the next day.
-One of the things mentioned was a gratitude journal.
+A few months ago, the health website I use posted an article about things to do in the evening to prepare for the next day.
+One thing mentioned was a gratitude journal.
 Since this was about the third article I had read about keeping a gratitude journal, I took the hint and decided it was worth a shot.
 I wasn’t prepared for what I would learn.

 The idea is simple.
 Make a list of three items you’re thankful for.
-Some days it’s not as easy as you might think.
-There are those brain dead days when wires don’t connect.
+Some days, it’s not as easy as you might think.
+There are those brain-dead days when wires don’t connect.
 In fact, I’ve skipped a day or two here and there.
 Okay, maybe a few days at a time.
-Alright, even a week has gone by without any entries.
+Alright, even a week has gone by with no entries.
 What can I say?
-I’m never consistent at anything.
+I’m never consistent with anything.
 But here are a few things I’ve learned.

 - Throughout the day, I pay attention to things I can record in the journal.

 - It’s easier to turn a negative into a positive when I’m paying attention.
 For example: one day I entered, “Quiet days in the office when I can really get things done.”
 I believe that particular day was not one of those days.
 However, I noticed something I am grateful for when it happens.

 - It can be anything.
 Something minor like “donuts” to something big like, “friends who have my back.”
 I even have an entry that says, “Gourmet popcorn.
 Enough said.”
 After all, it’s the little things in life!

 - I’m more content with how things are rather than wishing they were different.
 (Alright, this happens more when I’m consistent with entries.)